What is Electrification of Transportation?

 But again, location matters.
 EVs will be greener in Washington state, where almost half of electricity comes from hydropower, than in Wyoming, where electric generation is primarily fueled by coal.

-Other advantages of electrification of transportation
+What other advantages does electrification of transportation have?

 Improving air quality is a significant additional benefit that comes from electrification.
 Electric cars, trucks, and buses produce no tailpipe emissions, and thus help reduce local air pollution.
 Moreover, buses typically run on diesel fuel or compressed natural gas, which emit nitrogen oxides and sulfur dioxide that reduce air quality and that are eliminated by electrification.